 There is a common debug feature in a couple of Technos games.
 Usually all debug code is controlled by a memory flag, hardwritten at the end of the ROM at address $FFF6 in M6502 CPU address space.
 Various bits of this variable enable or disable various debug features.

-Bit 7 of the debug variable (to set it, use the Game Genie code EKNYVYAA) switches between normal and "SAMPLE VERSION", which enables some debug features.
+Bit 7 of the debug variable (to set it, use Game Genie code EKNYVYAA) switches between normal and "SAMPLE VERSION", which enables some debug features.
 The code also works on the US and European releases, despite the game not showing the "SAMPLE VERSION" text on the title screen.
 The above code doesn't work with the version included with Super Spike V'Ball.
-During the game, hold the Select button on Controller 1, then press one of the following buttons:
+During the game, hold Select on Controller 1 and press one of the following buttons: